 There are several tricks that can help keep hummingbird nectar from freezing even in the coldest weather.

-- Heating the Feeder: Hanging an industrial work light or outdoor flood light near a hummingbird feeder can help heat the nectar to keep it liquid.
-Ideally, the light should be 8-12 inches from the feeder so the heat generated from the incandescent bulb can keep the nectar from freezing.
+Hanging an industrial work light or outdoor floodlight near a hummingbird feeder can help heat the nectar to keep it liquid.
+Ideally, the light should be no more than 8 to 12 inches from the feeder so the heat generated from the incandescent bulb can keep the nectar from freezing.

-- Bring Feeders Indoors: On the very coldest nights, it may be best to bring hummingbird feeders indoors where they will not be able to freeze.
-Hummingbirds need to feed very early in the morning, however, even before sunrise, and it is essential to replace the feeders outdoors as soon as the birds need it.
+On the coldest nights, it may be best to bring hummingbird feeders indoors where they will not be able to freeze.
+However, hummingbirds need to feed very early in the morning (even before sunrise), so it's essential to place the feeder back outdoors as soon as the birds need it.

-- Lighted Feeders: Wrapping a strand of holiday lights (non-LED) around the bottle of a hummingbird feeder can generate enough warmth to keep the nectar from freezing.
+Wrapping a strand of holiday lights (non-LED) around the bottle of a hummingbird feeder can generate enough warmth to keep the nectar from freezing.
 Using red or pink lights also adds a glowing welcome that can attract hungry winter hummingbirds.

 Tips for Feeding Winter Hummingbirds